Raise Your Voice: Plot

-Terri also develops a mutual fondness for British songwriter Jay, but she faces competition from Robyn Childers, who was with Jay the previous summer.
-Robyn still harbors feelings for Jay, but he does not reciprocate.
-Jay tries to get Robyn to leave him and Terri alone.
-On one occasion, Robyn kisses Jay just as Terri walks in.
-Jay pushes Robyn away, but Terri runs off in tears, ignoring Jay's insistence that the kiss meant nothing.
+Terri also develops a mutual fondness for British songwriter Jay, but she faces competition from Robin Childers, who was with Jay the previous summer.
+Robin still harbors feelings for Jay, but he does not reciprocate.
+Jay tries to get Robin to leave him and Terri alone.
+On one occasion, Robin kisses Jay just as Terri walks in.
+Jay pushes Robin away, but Terri runs off in tears, ignoring Jay's insistence that the kiss meant nothing.
 Later, finding him drunk, Terri and Denise take Jay to the roof to sober up.
 When he does, Jay apologizes, and Terri agrees to finish the song they have been working on for the scholarship contest.

 In the meantime, Simon learns of Terri's ruse, and drives to Los Angeles to bring her home.
 On the final day, Simon comes to the school and chastises Terri for deceiving him, as well as accuses her of turning his sister and wife against him, but Terri begs her father not to make same mistake he did with Paul and make her run, and not ruin the summer.
 Ultimately, realizing how selfish he had been, Simon changes his mind.

 Terri and Jay perform the song they wrote ("Someone's Watching Over Me"), dedicating it to Paul.
 Even though Denise wins the scholarship prize, Simon is proud of his daughter and her talents, and is also glad that her last memory of Paul is one worth having (the concert), as opposed to Simon's own (their argument).
 Terri's teachers hope to see her next year; Simon replies that they just might.
 The students perform together.